IntroNiznie Rysy, Male Rysy, Denesspitze, Denes-csucs,”Low Rysy” 2430

 In summer months of July and August there is a cheaper alternative especially for those who love camping.

-About 2 km down the road from the lake right nearby Wlosienica meadow (old parking place with characteristic building of fast food bar) one will find PZA (Polish Alpinism Association) Base Camp Field on Szalasiska meadow.
+About 2 km down the road from the lake right nearby Wlosienica meadow (old parking place with characteristic building of fast food bar) one will find PZA (Polish Alpinism Association) Base Camp Field

 In 2004 season 15 zlotys (3,5 Euro) per night.